All Episodes

 I had Maurice or I had Ray take Nancy, his wife,

-up to the house and I confronted Maurice or whatever
+up to the house, and I confronted Maurice or whatever

 was there and eventually got him out of it.
 But

-afterwards he said his bag was bothering him.
+afterward he said his bag was bothering him.
 And I

 lifted up his shirt and his T shirt had three